jonahpena/jonahpena.github.io/_projects/DoMore.md

 ---
 title: "DoMore"
-subtitle: "Efficiently manage your tasks with C# and React"
+subtitle: "Efficiently manage your tasks with this simple to do list application"
 date: 2023-04-26 00:00:00
 description: A Todo List application built using C#, React, and ASP.NET Core to demonstrate the implementation and testing of CRUD operations in a web application.
 featured_image: "/images/demo/toDoHeaderMockup.jp"